Listen to this blog post which will, at a future date, be added to The Explanation Podcast

 On the ground, Les Medecins sans Frontiers, the WHO or the Red Cross treat patients in international clinics and refugee camps.
 A parade of diseases pass through: tropical illnesses such as dengue fever, Lyme disease, tick-borne encephalitis, Mediterranean spotted fever, diarrhea … human suffering that scientists believe is linked to weather changes.

 For example, in areas with record rainfall and flooding, malaria spreads faster because mosquitoes breed more.
 Lyme disease is rising in areas such as the northern US, as the extension of hotter weather prolongs the active season for disease-carrying ticks that also spread encephalitis and Mediterranean spotted fever.
 The global health risks are real in this ‘Earth property’.

 Fortunately, there are solutions being proposed, which we shall discuss at a future time.
 That said the question is: Is climate change really happening?
 Has mankind had an impact by his behavior on Earth, and if yes, ultimately, what is mankind doing to right the situation?
 Is the proverbial glass getting fuller or emptier?

-Stay in touch, join The Explanation mailing list, add your comments below, there’s much more to come.
+Stay in touch, join The Explanation mailing list in the right margin, add your comments below, there’s much more to come.

 Dig Deeper into The Explanation

 Since you read all the way to here… you liked it.
-Please use the Social Network links just below to share this excerpt of Inventory of the Universe, Climate Change: Reality or Hoax?
+Please use the Social Network links just below to share this information from The Explanation, Climate Change: Reality or Hoax?
+Sweet Victory or Defeat?